 Some of the tasks include:

-Market Due Diligence – this is done to determine the market competition in order to assess/validate how the company will position itself.
+Market Due Diligence – this is done to determine the market competition to assess/validate how the company will position itself.
 This type of diligence includes meetings with experts, market research, and the likes.

 Tax and Accounting Due Diligence – this is the work mostly of accountants/auditors.
 They would review/audit financial books and tax filings, and determine if there are material irregularities that could affect the company after the public offering.

-An S-1 filing is actually a term used in the United States that refers to the registration of public offering of a company.
+An S-1 filing is a term used in the United States that refers to the registration of public offering of a company.

 All the papers compiled through the due diligence activities are the ones filed in S-1.
 After the Securities commission approves the S-1 registration, the company could proceed with pre-selling the shares.

-Before the selling starts, investment bankers will first be trained how to sell the shares to investors.
+Before the selling starts, investment bankers will first be trained on how to sell the shares to investors.
 They will discuss the good points of the company, and how it can be effectively leveraged to clients.